Pacific Island Country Kiribati Holds Presidential Election

 Date

-SYDNEY, Oct 25 (NNN-AAP) – Voters of the Pacific island country, Kiribati, go to the polls today, for the nation's presidential election, with incumbent President, Taneti Maamau, seeking to win a third term in office.
+(MENAFN- IANS) Sydney, Oct 25 (IANS) Voters of the Pacific island country of Kiribati went to polls on Friday for the nation's presidential election, with incumbent Taneti Maamau seeking to win a third term in office.

-Voters will elect a new president between three candidates: Maamau, Bautaake Beia and Kaotitaake Kokoria.
-All of them were from the ruling Tobwaan Kiribati Party, when they were chosen by members of parliament in Sept.
+Voters will elect a new president between three candidates: Maamau, Bautaake Beia, and Kaotitaake Kokoria.
+All of them were from the ruling Tobwaan Kiribati Party when they were chosen by members of the parliament in September.

-However, Radio New Zealand reported today that, Kokoria has broken away from the ruling party to form his own alliance.
+However, Radio New Zealand reported on Friday that Kokoria has broken away from the ruling party to form his own alliance.

 Legal Disclaimer: